lwhitelock/HuduAPI/README.md

 ## Release Notes

+### Version 1.22

+Fixes an incorrect ID parameter for `Get-HuduWebsite`.
+Adds more new API endpoints/parameters for Hudu 2.1.5.6

 ### Version 1.21
 Refixed A missed / in Get Assets by ID

 ### Version 1.20
 Various fixes from pull requests (Thank you homotechsual and greenlighttec) Added aliases to all commands